The beautiful Goðafoss Waterfall in Skjálfandafljót River in North Iceland

 Geitafoss waterfall

-Salmon swim up the Skjálfandafljót river as far as Geitafoss, but it cannot jump up the waterfall.
-If it could it would be a pretty useless effort as the powerful Goðafoss is just around the bend.
+Salmon swim up the Skjálfandafljót river as far as Geitafoss, but they cannot jump up the waterfall.
+If it could, it would be a pretty useless effort as the powerful Goðafoss is just around the bend.

 Hansensgat by Geitafoss waterfall